microsoft/PowerToys/README.md

 ### File Locksmith

  - Fixed an issue causing File Locksmith to be triggered by unrelated verbs in the context menu.

-### Group Policy Objects

- - Fixed internal code of some policies, that were reading registry entries using the wrong internal functions, and structured code better to avoid future mistakes of the same kind.
-Thanks [@htcfreek](https://github.com/htcfreek)!

 ### Mouse Pointer Crosshairs